02/01/2018

 “They were finding online support groups.
 They were using the Internet for research purposes, because a lot of our clients communicated to us that they weren’t educated about what a healthy relationship looks like.
 A lot of them talked about how the Internet and social media was helpful to them in reaching out to other people who had similar experiences.”

-Given this insight, GIS responded by mapping broadband Internet access, 4G mobile data networks, Internet pricing, and what types of Internet services are available in areas that MSCFV serves.
+Given this insight, GIP responded by mapping broadband Internet access, 4G mobile data networks, Internet pricing, and what types of Internet services are available in areas that MSCFV serves.
 And Durso began looking at MSCFV’s web and social media presence, running analytics to determine how to expand the agency’s visibility and engagement within the community.

 “This communication was helpful because some of our clients didn’t know MSCFV had a Facebook page or Twitter account.
 Some of them didn’t know about MSCFV’s web presence,” Durso says.
 “So we have evidence-based outcomes from these interviews with clients saying: ‘I didn’t know about MSCFV until a police officer handed me a pamphlet.
 I didn’t know about MSCFV until somebody I went to for another social service told me about it.’
 At this point, MSCFV had been relying primarily on its web presence, which wasn’t enough.
 So, we’ve gone old school.
 MSCFV is now distributing posters to local businesses and institutions that are hung in women’s bathrooms.
 These posters have all the social media information and phone number as well as the list of services available.”